Carton32/stpm3x/README.md

 # STPM3x
 RIOT OS driver for STPM3x
-Tested on RIOT 2018.10 with STPM33 only with current values reading on channel 1.
+Tested on RIOT 2020.01 with STPM33 only with current values reading on channels 1 & 2.

 ## Installation
 If you want to use this driver, add in file :